-FALSE, database object names such as table names, column names, trigger names, program names, user names, etc. appear in uppercase letters when viewed from Oracle catalogs (for a complete list of supported catalog views, see the Database Compatibility for Oracle Developers Catalog Views Guide).
+FALSE, database object names such as table names, column names, trigger names, program names, and user names appear in uppercase letters when viewed from Oracle catalogs.
+For a complete list of supported catalog views, see Catalog views.
 In addition, quotation marks enclose names that were created with enclosing quotation marks.

 edb_redwood_raw_names is set to

-TRUE, the database object names are displayed exactly as they are stored in the PostgreSQL system catalogs when viewed from the Oracle catalogs.
-Thus, names created without enclosing quotation marks appear in lowercase as expected in PostgreSQL.
-Names created with enclosing quotation marks appear exactly as they were created, but without the quotation marks.
+TRUE, the database object names are displayed exactly as stored in the PostgreSQL system catalogs when viewed from the Oracle catalogs.
+Thus, names created without quotation marks appear in lowercase as expected in PostgreSQL.
+Names created in quotation marks appear exactly as they were created but without the quotation marks.